-Elevate Addiction Services’ inpatient treatment commences right after detox and constitutes 3 main phases of our entire rehabilitation program.
-After detox, the three phases of inpatient treatment comprise approximately 90 days.
+Elevate Addiction Services’ Northern California inpatient drug and alcohol treatment commences right after detox and constitutes 3 main phases of our entire rehabilitation program.
 What then follows is a fourth and final phase, discharge planning and aftercare, which will be an ongoing process.

-Elevate offers its exceptional inpatient drug rehab programs in two Northern California locations: one near Santa Cruz and the other in South Lake Tahoe.
-Our inpatient programs are highly customized for each client so that they can work toward recovery at their own pace and participate in activities and therapies that best advance their physical and mental health.
+Elevate offers a variety of California rehab treatment options. its exceptional inpatient drug rehab programs are in two Northern California locations: one treatment center near Santa Cruz and the other treatment facility in South Lake Tahoe.
+In Elevate’s rehabilitation center, our inpatient programs are focused on helping each client so that they can work toward addiction recovery at their own pace and participate in activities and therapies that best advance their physical and mental health.

-Here are what the three phases of inpatient treatment at Elevate consist of:
+Here are what the three phases of inpatient treatment at an Elevate rehab center consist of:

-The first phase of inpatient treatment at Elevate has a heavy focus on regenerating the body and the psychological and emotional aspects of addiction.
+The first phase of inpatient addiction treatment at Elevate has a heavy focus on regenerating the body and the psychological and emotional aspects of alcohol addiction or drug addiction.
 Substance abuse often leaves the user physically weak, and either underweight or overweight.
 It also creates chemical imbalances in the body that are hard to overcome.
-So during this first phase of treatment, it’s time to start changing all of that and recognizing why it is important to aim for balance.
+So during this first phase of the alcohol or drug abuse treatment, it’s time to start changing all of that and recognizing why it is important to aim for balance.

 In this physical healing stage, we slowly intensify clients’ exercise regimens, which they usually begin toward the end of detox.
 Additionally, we continue their vitamin, mineral and amino acid regimens, which also began during the detox stage.
 Nutrition is heavily emphasized during this time, as it is during all phases of our treatment program.

-Clients practice mindfulness to quiet their mind and separate themselves from their racing thoughts.
+Clients of our drug and alcohol rehab centers practice mindfulness to quiet their minds and separate themselves from their racing thoughts.
 They then begin to look at themselves and their addictive behaviors with a fresh set of eyes, with guidance from one-on-one therapists and staff counselors.
 Clients begin the process of seeing what went wrong in their lives and begin to spot how their decisions led them down a road they never intended to go.

 Phase 2: Building Life Skills and Learning Tools

-During the second phase, clients will continue what they have established in Phase 1 while digging deeper into themselves through the practice of mindfulness and the cirriculum.
+During the second phase, clients will continue what they have established in Phase 1 while digging deeper into themselves through the practice of mindfulness and the curriculum.

-Skills such as radical acceptance of life’s situations help an individual to recognize life as it is, without become upset about it.
+Skills such as Radical Acceptance help an individual to recognize one’s life as it is, without becoming upset about it.
 By learning to assess life, applying tools such as analysis and positive communication, clients can practice dealing with difficulties in ways that lead to a much better result.

 People in one’s life are also evaluated at this point and the clients recognize who they may need to stay away from, and (more importantly) who they must keep in close connection with because they are literally the ones who are their strongest supporters.
 The clients start to put together what life should look like if one were living a balanced and positive life, then start setting reachable goals to get there.